filecoin-project/devgrants/rfps/rfp-proposal-python-api-client.md

 * User verification, currently we are considering using a private key signature to verify a user's identity and to obtain the user's file list and other data.
 At the same time, if the user login function is turned on, each user only needs to complete the signature verification at the very first time.
 * User registration：disabled by default
-* User login:login with valid user name and password. disabled by default.
+* User login: login with valid user name and password. disabled by default.
 This function is designed for those who would like to make a private/limited service with this tool instead of making it public.
 For example, an enterprise might set up this tool and only provide the service to its staff and clients.
 Anyone without an assigned and valid account will not be able to access the service.
 * User registration restriction: service providers could decide to enable or disable new user registration function.
 * User login restriction: service providers could decide to enable or disable user login function.
-* User memory: users could choose to record encrypted local data in the browser and recover the data through certain forms of password(such as public key, user address, etc) so that users do not have to provide identity verification data repeatedly in a rather short time period.
+* Remember Me: users could choose to record encrypted local data in the browser and recover the data through certain forms of password(such as public key, user address, etc) so that users do not have to provide identity verification data repeatedly in a rather short time period.
-* File upload:users select the files they would like to be stored from the current device and click the upload button to transfer the data to the server.
+* File upload: users select the files they would like to be stored from the current device and click the upload button to transfer the data to the server.
 It supports the file breakpoint resume function to avoid repeated transmission of large files due to network failure or other possible reasons.
 * List of stored files: shows the files that the current user has stored on Filecoin network including key information such as file name, size, storage duration, cost, redundancy method, encryption method, etc.
 * The list of unstored files: shows the list of files currently stored in the server but not yet stored on the filecoin network, including key information such as file name, size, and temporary storage period.
 * File storage: upon users' choice, the system will divide, encrypt, and calculate redundantof their files.
 A storage trade will be initiated based on the storage agreement reached by filecoin storage miners.
 The temporary files will be deleted from the file system according to the configuration parameters after the storage trade is verified to be valid.
 A storage operation may generate multiple storage transactions and match one or more miners.
 The storage operation may take a few minutes or longer, so we need another program to monitor whether all storage transactions have been completed to ensure that the files are correctly stored on the filecoin network.